PREAMBLE AND SUMMARY

 Mining and milling

 In Germany, the search for mines containing uranium ore began very early.
 However, for economic reasons, only a few were of interest and were operated as pilot mines.
 In 1961, West Germany built a very small utility for yellow cake production at Ellweiler.
 The supervisory authority stopped work in 1989.
 The facility was decommissioned and restoration was finalized in 2000.
-In East Germany, the large uranium production facility Wismut was made operational, initially supplying uranium also to the Soviet Union.
+In East Germany, the large uranium production facility Wismut was made operational, initially supplying uranium also to the former Soviet Union.
 Mining was stopped on 31 December 1990.
 This facility is being decommissioned and remediation is under way.

 At the enrichment plant at Gronau (URENCO Germany), natural uranium in the form of uranium hexafluoride is enriched via centrifuge cascades to a maximum of 6% by weight of fissionable uranium-235.
 The facility started operation in 1985, with a capacity of 400 kSWU/year.
 The design capacity was expanded in stages.
 The last increase in capacity up to 4500 kSWU/year was licensed in 2005.
 The additional systems were constructed after 2008 and commissioned gradually.
 At the end of 2013, the installed capacity reached full capacity of 4500 kSWU/year.